EnderionX/code-synthesis/README.md

-# 🚀 Code Synthesis
+# Code Synthesis

-> A curated collection of my coding experiments, mini-projects, and concept implementations.
+> A collection of my code snippets and mini-projects.

 ---

-## 🧩 What You'll Find Here
+## Project Structure & Summary

 This repository is a centralized space where I build, test, and explore different programming ideas.
-Contained within are projects across different domains, such as:

-* **Mathematical Programs:**
-  Algorithms and logic-based implementations

-* **Core Programming Concepts:**
-  Data structures, problem-solving techniques, and utilities

-* **Mini Projects & Experiments:**
-  Small but interesting ideas built for learning and exploration

 ---

-## 📂 Project Structure
+## Features

-Each folder represents a different concept or project:
+* To experiment and improve programming concepts
+* Use these programs in other major projects

 ---

-## 🛠️ Tech Stack

-* Java & Python (primary focus for now)
-* Expanding into more languages soon...

----

-## 🎯 Goals
+## Note:

-* Build strong problem-solving skills
-* Maintain clean and understandable code
-* Continuously experiment and improve
-* Create a solid developer portfolio

----

-## 🤝 Contributions & Usage

 Feel free to: